-We found in Figure 10 that there is some evidence for a cohort effect in the residuals of model m8.
-This suggests that extending model m8 with a cohort effect will improve the quality of fit.
-Therefore, we introduce the extended model, called m8c:
+We found in Figure 11 that there is some evidence for a cohort effect in the residuals of model m8.
+This suggests that extending model m8 with a cohort effect will improve the quality of fit by compensating for the lack of a non-parametric age effect.
+Afterall, the improved quality of fit of model m6 compared to model m8 might also be achieved by adding a cohort term to m8 rather than making age effects non-parametric.